andermatt64/dotfiles/README.md

 ## Post Install
 ### MacOS
-> **Note:** We do not add `fish` to `/etc/shells` nor set it as the default shell for the main user anymore.
+> **Note:** We do not add `nu` to `/etc/shells` nor set it as the default shell for the main user anymore.
 This is so that we have an emergency shell to quickly fall back on in the event that a MacOS update breaks Nix store.

 1. Start a new shell and run `make casks` to install Homebrew Casks.
 2. Consider manually installing [Questrial font](https://fonts.google.com/specimen/Questrial)